ArthropodAssault/Shining-Crystal-Patch-and-Documentation/README.md

 data/pokemon/evos_attacks contains information on evolution and level-up learnsets

 The code is searcheable on Github.
-This allows you to see all the updates to the game including changes to moves, learnsets, base stats, etc. You must be signed in to a Github account to search code.
+It contains all the updates to the game including changes to moves, learnsets, base stats, trainer parties, etc. You must be signed in to a Github account to search code.
 Here is a search tip: in the code repository, two words will often be separated by an underscore.
 Ie: "Sunny Day" is often written as "Sunny_day" in the repository.

 ______________________________